uon-team/server/README.md

 # UON SERVER

-A full-featured web server written in Typescript with Let's Encrypt support.
+A web server written in Typescript with Let's Encrypt built-in.
 This package is based on the @uon/core application architecture.

 ## Usage